 Hands-on learning is key to the educational experience in the Saint Louis University Department of Sociology and Anthropology.
-Offering lab opportunities in archaeology, forensic science, health policy, geospatial science and urban policy, the department supports research and innovation at every turn.
+SLU's department supports research and innovation at every turn by offering lab opportunities in archaeology, forensic science, health policy, geospatial science and urban policy.

 Our advanced laboratories enhance student learning through applied research.
-The academic work done in the labs not only helps students develop new skills but also provides a new way of seeing and applying lessons from the classroom.
+The academic work done in the labs helps students develop new skills and also provides a new way of seeing and applying lessons from the classroom.

-The labs promote analytic thinking and fact-based decision making, giving students who want to work on academic publications, grants or applied solutions to local challenges the chance to get started as early as their freshman or sophomore years.
+The labs promote analytic thinking and fact-based decision-making, giving students who want to work on academic publications, grants or applied solutions to local challenges the chance to start as early as their freshman or sophomore years.
 Faculty in the labs serve as mentors for the students as they conduct their own cutting-edge applied research.

 Lab Options